Tomato Cucumber Chickpea Salad

 - Cut cucumbers into fourths lengthwise, and then into pieces about 1/2 inch wide.
 (If cucumbers seem wet, pat dry with paper towel.)

-- Put basil or other herbs into salad spinner and wash, spin dry or dry with paper towels, and cut with herb scissors or coarsely chop using a chef’s knife.
+- If needed, put parsley or other herbs into salad spinner and wash, spin dry or dry with paper towels, and cut with herb scissors or coarsely chop using a chef’s knife.

-- Combine tomatoes, cucumbers, garbanzo beans and basil in a bowl and toss with reserved salad dressing.
+- Combine tomatoes, cucumbers, garbanzo beans and parsley in a bowl and toss with reserved salad dressing.
+(You may not want all the dressing if you prefer your salads more dry.)

 - Season salad with salt and fresh ground black pepper to taste, then gently mix in the crumbled Feta.